aliasgar1978/nettoolkit/docs/u_doc/j2config/j2_step3_generate.rst

     * Make a note that output generates based on jinja template and template variables.
     * Make sure to cross-check the generated facts before using it.
-    * Alter either database / jinja to get desired result.
+    * You may need to alter either database or jinja templates to get desired result.

 **Best of Luck.**